EleniMarli/recipes_project/README.md

 * Now you have your shopping list in the ```main/text/result``` directory.

 ## Execute using the graphical user interface
+* Install the necessary dependencies by writing on the command line:

+        pip install PySimpleGUI

+* If your Python distribution does not include Tkinter, you might have to install it, i.e. for Linux:

+        sudo apt install python3-tk -y

 * Execute on the command line:

         python -u main/app_gui.py